psych-ds/.github/profile/README.md

 # Welcome to Psych-DS

-Psych-DS is a community data standard for research in psychology and other behavioral sciences

 To learn more about the Psych-DS project and to get started creating datasets, please visit [our website](http://psych-ds.github.io).

 To see what we've been building, check out any of our core repositories below: